davidnwogucodes/Bitnob-assesment/README.md

-# Decentralized identities in Africa.
+# Decentralized identities and it's Africa.
                                                                                  -Ifeanyi Nwogu.

 What are decentralized identities?